 The large hood has a drawstring cord and hook-and-loop fastening at the neck.
 The side fastenings are also hook-and-loop rather than snap buttons.
 These may be less likely to rip from the fabric, but they can become less effective as a fastening over time.

 - Not as durable as other ponchos

 This is basically a glorified mylar blanket and fills a specific niche.
 It’s designed to keep you warm and dry and help rescuers find you.

 While we might automatically opt for a color that will help us remain hidden when SHTF, in many disaster situations, being able to attract the attention of a passing helicopter could save your life.

-The reflective Mylar will help you retain body heat and both the orange and the silver sides will do a good job of making you visible.
-Unfortunately, the hood is a bit of an afterthought and there’s no cord to cinch it in.
+The reflective Mylar will help you retain body heat, and both the orange and the silver sides will do a good job of making you visible.

 Although it’s more robust than many lightweight survival blankets, it’s definitely not an everyday poncho.
 But it’s small enough to slip into your Bug Out Bag as a secondary poncho or keep in your car for emergencies.

 - Orange and silver reversible design helps visibility in all conditions

 - Not very durable